raziakhalidbutt/Seatle-Airbnb-CRISP-Udacity-project/README.md

 There is one jupyter notebook file that answer the above questions.
 This file includes all the step done to answer these question.

-**Seatle_airbnb_CRISP_project.ipynb**
+**Seattle_airbnb_CRISP_project.ipynb**

-There are three dataset files of seatle airbnb dataset that is downloaded from kaggle (https://www.kaggle.com/airbnb/seattle)
+There are three dataset files of seattle airbnb dataset that is downloaded from kaggle (https://www.kaggle.com/airbnb/seattle)

 * **listings.csv:** including full descriptions and average review score
 * **reviews.csv:** including unique id for each reviewer and detailed comments